pedestal/pedestal-docs/documentation/application-rationale.md

 Inputs supply new information to our application which must be stored in some way.
 While applying changes to state, which are triggered by asynchronous inputs, we must ensure that we are always seeing a **consistent view of state**.
-Additionally, if we model the UI as part of the application's state, then there may be many parts of that model which need to change based on the input.
+Additionally, there may be many parts of that model which need to change based on the input.
 Where does the code which knows about these **data dependencies** live?
-If it is the responsibility of the code processing the input message then this code becomes brittle and must be changed every time we add a new feature to the UI.
+If it is the responsibility of the code processing the input message then this code becomes brittle and must be changed every time we add a new feature to the application.

-The purpose of a user interface is to be a visual representation of the data model.
+The purpose of a user interface is to be a visual representation of the information model.
 When the model changes, the UI will need to change.
 In order to do this efficiently, we need to know **what has changed**.

 These are the problems that Pedestal addresses.